Ewz9/lab_handbook/docs/workflow.md

 ### Purchase Reimbursement (Supplies / Equipment)

 1. **Approval**
-   Inform the advisor via communication tools before purchase and confirm budget and necessity
+   Inform the advisor via communication tools before purchase and confirm budget and necessity (Please obtain quotations from at least three vendors whenever possible and attach them to the purchase request form.)

 2. **Receipt**
-   Ensure the university tax ID is included: `[37300900]`
-   Print electronic invoices if necessary
+   Ensure the university tax ID is included: `[37300900]`  Invoice To:淡江大學學校財團法人淡江大學 Print electronic invoices if necessary

 3. **System Submission**